 4. Segregate family and business accounts and online communications

 Targeting and hacking family members' accounts to add malicious code to gain control of a business account is an increasingly common tactic for fraudsters.
-Once inside the business account, the fraudster can send messages (that seem to be from you) asking vendors to send funds to fraudulent accounts, or asking bankers to wire funds to fraudulent accounts.
+Once inside the business account, the fraudster can send messages (that seem to be from you) asking vendors to send funds to fraudulent accounts or asking bankers to wire funds to fraudulent accounts.

 To prevent this type of spear phishing, it's a good idea to separate family and business online communications completely.
-Check that email address hasn't changed in the "to" and "from" lines, which may indicate a phishing attempt.
+Check that an email address hasn't changed in the "to" and "from" lines, which may indicate a phishing attempt.
 For entrepreneurs whose business and personal communications have been commingled for years, this separation may be challenging.
-But segregating communications is like segregating financial duties; it provides one more barrier to lock out malware and prevent potential cybercrime.
+But segregating communications is like segregating financial duties; it provides one more barrier to help lock out malware and prevent potential cybercrime.

 6. Don't go it alone – consider using a security consultant

 Many well-established family office firms provide packaged security risk management services to their high net worth clients.
 These professional firms can build a custom fraud prevention strategy that integrates cybersecurity into wealthy client lifestyles.
 If you feel you have high risk of exposure, you should also consider purchasing identity protection.

 Please speak with your SVB Relationship Manager if you would like to discuss your personal financial needs with us and take steps to protect yourself and your family.
 If you have a high-profile role, are wealthy or are newly wealthy, you may be at an increased risk for fraud.
 Take some key steps to ensure no one else is celebrating your good fortune along with you and your family.